Money laundering in Canada: Snow washing

 Snow washing is the process of routing illegal activity through Canada to capitalize on its reputation as a “boring” and safe place.

 The Vancouver Model

 The Vancouver Model is the name anti-money laundering experts gave to a unique model observed in Vancouver, Canada.
-It involves taking illicit cash earned through crime to a casino (often a VIP room), and gambling some of the proceeds.The chips are then cashed out of the casino as clean cash.
+It involves taking illicit cash earned through crime to a casino (often a VIP room), and gambling some of the proceeds.
+The chips are then cashed out of the casino as clean cash.
 To further obfuscate the funds in a money laundering process known as layering, the funds are then used to buy assets such as real estate.

-Once the real estate is sold at a profit, sometimes to a related party, the funds are considered legitimate (and often tax free) profit.
-A combination of Canada’s opaque ownership laws and low scrutiny on foreign investment makes it an ideal target.